 Think about the person you're about to speak with before giving feedback.
 What is the purpose of your feedback and what do you want the outcome to be - do you see value in the person changing or repeating their behavior?
 And how do you think they could do so to achieve this outcome?
 Your feedback needs to give enough information for someone to either continue what they've been doing or change.

-Whether providing positive or critical feedback, making it specific helps to ensure that someone can learn from it.
-It also serves as a basis for comparison and guide for future behavior.
+Whether providing positive or critical feedback, it's important to be specific.
+Specific feedback ensures that someone can learn from it.
+It also serves as a basis for comparison and guides future behavior.
 If you tell someone they did a good job, it's a nice compliment but they don't have a specific behavior to repeat in the future.
 Feedback that covers specifics would be, “It's great how you shared your idea around market segments in that meeting, it was something we hadn't considered and has made me realize I need to do more research.”

 Also use examples of what you have experienced, not hearsay.
-Saying something like, “I've heard that you are always late” can put someone on the defensive and respond with, “who said that?”
-They'll try to reconcile the image they now have of people talking about them behind their back - which isn't helpful.
+Saying something like, “I've heard that you are always late” can put someone on the defensive.
+They might instinctually ask, “Who said that?”
+They'll try to reconcile the image they now have of the person who made the comment with the fact that that person talked about them behind their back - which isn't helpful.

 Not every action or scenario requires feedback, but it is important to make feedback a regular process.
 When positive feedback is given often, it prevents occasional critical or corrective feedback from becoming an ordeal.
-Culture Amp Insights Strategist Jennifer Cullen adds that giving feedback regularly and explaining why you are doing so shows people that you care about them personally.
+Jennifer Cullen, another Insights Strategist at Culture Amp, adds that giving feedback regularly and explaining why you are doing so shows people that you care about them personally.
 She says, “When you offer up constructive feedback then, those people are more receptive to hearing you because they are more inclined to feel that you are genuinely trying to help them.”